StemVibrations/STEM/README.md

 ## Benchmarks
 STEM is validated against analytical solutions.
 The automatically generated benchmark report is available as a PDF [here](https://github.com/StemVibrations/STEM/releases/download/pdf-latest/benchmark_report.pdf).
+In addition to these analytical benchmarks, STEM contains a set of benchmarks and unit tests that run automatically on every commit to the repository.

 ## Contributing
 Contributions are welcome.
 Please refer to the [contribution guidelines](https://stemvibrations.readthedocs.io/main/contributions.html).